Paying more in Medicare Premiums

 “How can I avoid paying more for the premiums for Medicare Part B and the prescription drug plan?”

-The modified adjusted gross income (MAGI) that determines this threshold is tax-exempt interest (line 2B) and the adjusted gross income (line 7B).
-The adjustments kick in at $87,000 for a single individual or a married person filing separately, and at $174,000 for a married couple filing jointly.
+The modified adjusted gross income (MAGI) that determines this threshold is tax-exempt interest and the adjusted gross income from the tax return two years prior to the current year.
+In 2021, the adjustments kick in at $88,000 for a single individual or a married person filing separately, and at $176,000 for a married person filing jointly.
 The higher the MAGI, the more an individual will pay.

 If the MAGI of the individual or couple crosses a threshold, there is no way to avoid paying IRMAA.
 Failing to pay the adjustments will result in cancellation of coverage, leaving many out-of-pocket expenses uncovered.
 Plus, without Part B, a beneficiary cannot purchase a Medigap policy or a Medicare Advantage plan.